vycke/feo-css/docs/content/themes.md

 order: 4
 ---

-With _Bace_ it is possible to define multiple themes.
+With _Bace CSS_ it is possible to define multiple themes.
 Within a theme, color-based custom properties are generated.
 In `$bace-themes` you define lists similar to `$bace-colors`.
 The difference, however, is that you don't set the color, but you set a reference to a color in `$bace-colors`, as shown below.
 This results in themes being created that can be applied using `data-theme` on elements.

 > If you have a duplicate name between `$bace-colors` and `$bace-themes`, the `$bace-colors` one will take precedence.